-11.7 Driver Communication
+11.6 Driver Communication

-11.7.A Driver Communications
+11.6.A Driver Communications

 All communications by the solar car driver must be verbal and hands-free at all times.
-Hands-free operation is defined as operation where the driver can activate the radio without removing his/her hands from the steering wheel.
+Hands-free operation is defined as operation where the driver can activate the radio without removing their hands from the steering wheel.